cauterize-tools/cauterize/README.md

 ```

 This set defines 5 fields, but none of the fields have associated data.
 This
-allows cauterize to express the entirey of this structure in a single word at
+allows cauterize to express the entirety of this structure in a single word at
 least 5 bits wide.

 #### Padding